How to measure your body fat percentage yourself!

 BMI

-The first and simplest method to calculate your body fat percentage is by using your BMI.
-BMI stands for Body Mass Index, an index that shows the ratio between your height and weight.
-For untrained people, this is a good measure to determine whether someone is overweight, underweight, or has an ideal weight for their height.
-The BMI has received a lot of criticism because it’s not always accurate, and that’s true.
-Especially if you’re reading this, you probably belong to a group of people who do a lot of strength training and therefore have more muscle mass than the average person.
-As a result, many people are considered overweight according to the Body Mass Index and are advised to lose weight, even though they can count their abs.
+The first and simplest method to estimate your body fat percentage is through BMI, or Body Mass Index.
+This index expresses the ratio between your height and weight.
+For untrained individuals, it's a decent metric to determine if someone is underweight, at a healthy weight, or overweight.
+BMI has received plenty of criticism for its accuracy, and rightly so.
+Especially if you’re reading this, you’re probably into strength training and have more muscle mass than the average person.
+As a result, many people are classified as overweight according to BMI, even if they have visible abs.

-Not the most accurate representation, then...
-However, researchers [1] have found a strong relationship between BMI and body fat percentage.
-For a large part of the population, it is a good guideline to follow.
-The researchers did admit that this method has its limitations, especially for people who are very light or very heavy, or, as mentioned earlier, bodybuilders.
-That being said, for untrained individuals or beginners in the gym, your BMI can give a good indication of your body fat percentage.
-You don’t need much information, and no special measuring equipment is required.
+So yeah… not the most accurate reflection.
+Still, researchers [1] have found a strong correlation between BMI and body fat percentage.
+For a large portion of the population, it’s a solid guideline.
+The researchers did note limitations, especially for people who are very light or very heavy, and of course: bodybuilders.
+That said, for untrained individuals or gym beginners, BMI can give you a good ballpark figure.
+You don’t need much info or any special equipment.
 All you need is a scale!
-This makes it a very accessible method to still get an estimate of your body fat percentage.
+That makes this a very accessible way to estimate your body fat percentage.

 Calculate your body fat percentage below using your BMI.